webexpoprague/content/output/sessions-data.md

 ## Talk Description

 Accessibility is often put on the plate of developers.
 But, a lot of accessibility issues can be caught and avoided in the mockups and design phase, by following best practices such as WCAG guidelines.
-If you’ve never heard of it, you are in the right place!
+If you’ve never heard of it, you are in the right place!&nbsp;

 In this workshop, we’ll explore how to identify and address design issues early on, ensuring accessibility from the start.
 Things like: are we achieving the right contrast ratio, and are colours being used effectively?
 But colours are just the tip of the iceberg!&nbsp; What about typography, is this text easy to read?
 Forms are also a crucial aspect of accessibility: I’ll teach you how to make them more inclusive, from error prevention to recovery and beyond.
 We’ll focus (haha pun intended) on essential elements like keyboard navigation, gesture controls, and drag-and-drop functionality—key factors in designing and documenting complex components for users with diverse disabilities.
 We’ll check screen reader usage and how to build and document a strong information architecture using headings, titles, and identifying landmarks.
 We’ll cover alternatives to images, what designers can do about that, and multimedia, audio, video content, to charts and graphs.&nbsp;